-However, initially, the Microsoft Edge app was only offered as preview to iPhone users through the TestFlight program, which unfortunately allows only a max of 10,000 participants.
+However, initially, the Microsoft Edge app was only offered as a preview to iPhone users through the TestFlight program, which unfortunately allows only a max of 10,000 participants.
 While Google doesn’t have this restriction, you’re able to sign-up, but the app wasn’t available.
 Now the Edge is officially available as a preview for Android phones through the Google Play Store.

 - Microsoft Edge (Android) | Download

 Just remember that you’re getting the Edge experience, you’re not getting the full-blown version of the browser using the EdgeHTML rendering engine.
-Instead, Microsoft opt to offer the app using Google’s Blink rendering engine.
+Instead, Microsoft opts to offer the app using Google’s Blink rendering engine.

 Unlike Apple, Google allows developers to use different rendering engines on its devices, but Microsoft says that it wants to use the engine that works best on the device you have.
 So, basically, you’re getting Google Chrome with a Microsoft Edge skin that brings additional functionalities specifically designed for Windows 10 users.

-In this preview, you get features like Reading View to remove clutter on articles and Continue to PC to pick up where you left off, as well as voice search, InPrivate mode, favorites sync, QR code reader, and more.
+In this preview, you get features like Reading View to remove clutter on articles and Continue to PC to pick up where you left off, as well as voice search, InPrivate mode, favorites sync, quick response code reader, and more.
 However, features like password and tab syncing, and ebook reading will come in a later release.

-Of course, you can change the search engine to Google and set the Microsoft Edge as your default web browser on your Android device.
+Of course, you can change the search engine to Google and set Microsoft Edge as your default web browser on your Android device.